 Berkman imagined that to assassinate a tyrant such as Frick would awaken the consciousness of the working class, identify for them the enemy, and startle the masses out of their lethargy.
 The fateful deed, Berkman prophesised, would ignite the revolution – and he was fully prepared to sacrifice himself in order to light the flame.
 But the plan backfired spectacularly.
 Not only did Berkman bungle the assassination, but the very people for whom he had intended to martyr himself were utterly disgusted by his act.
 They didn’t want revolution.
 They didn’t want freedom from tyranny.
-All they wanted was more money.
-The Homestead strikers were all too quick to dissociate themselves from the “crazed Russian immigrant”, and even sent condolence messages to Frick – praying for his speedy recovery.
+All they wanted was a few more crumbs.
+The Homestead strikers were all too quick to disassociate themselves from the “crazed Russian immigrant”, and even sent condolence messages to Frick, praying for his speedy recovery.

 Berkman, meanwhile, was sentenced to twenty-two years behind bars in the severe Western Penitentiary of Pennsylvania.
 There, he wrote one of the great works of prison literature, Prison Memoirs of an Anarchist, wherein he offers not only an explanation for his act – but also a stirring justification for the controversial theory of propaganda of the deed:

 Human life is, indeed, sacred and inviolate.
 But the killing of a tyrant, of an enemy of the People, is in no way to be considered as the taking of a life… True, the Cause often calls upon the revolutionist to commit an unpleasant act; but it is the test of the true revolutionist—nay, more, his pride—to sacrifice all merely human feeling at the call of the People’s cause.